GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (222).md

 **At Higher Tiers**: Each tier beyond its minimum can can affect the implosion radius (increasing or decreasing) by 1 yard, this decision is made after the d12 is rolled.

 **Critical Failure**: Instead of forming the orb, the shadows swirl around you.
 For a number of rounds equal to the spell's tier, you are subject to a necrotic attack at the end of each round.
 When one of these attacks fails to harm you, you accrue a point of spell sickness.
 You also have disadvantage on all [Prcp] checks and saves during this time.

+#### Wildervalder

+**Minimum Tier**: 3

+**Casting Time**: 4 actions

+**Range**: 10 yards

+**Effect**: You conjure a spirit of nature to strike a foe within range, treat as a toxic attack against the target's [Prcp].
+The spirit ceases to be after a number of rounds equal to the spell's tier +1 and can be redirected against a new foe as a reaction.
+If no new target is chosen, it will inflict a ki against the same foe at the end of each action phase.
+In place of inflicting a wound, it inflicts a point of inebriation.
+It cannot damage armor and has disadvantage on attacks against any creature immune to the effects of illusions.

+**At Higher Tiers**: When cast at 4th tier or greater for each tier beyond 3rd, the range (including the range at which can be directed towards a new target) are both increased by 5 yards.

+**Critical Failure**: You conjure the spirit but it is angered.
+It chooses you as its sole target and will remain for a number of phases equal to your points of failure.
+Additionally, if its attack would qualify to damage your armor- it instead inflicts a psychic attack against you.

 #### Wisp Away